StickDude10/B.Sc.-I.T.-Sem-VI-Project/README.md

 ### Windows

-1. Download the Mystic Trails `.exe` file from the `releases` or repository.
+1. Download the Mystic Trails ZIP file from the `releases` or repository.
+2. Extract the ZIP folder to a location of your choice.
-2. Run the executable to start the game.
+3. Run the executable (.exe) inside the extracted folder to start the game

 ### Android